fgcartographix/big-data-spring2017/week6/06_part2_front_end_environments.md

 #### JavaScript Consoles

-Try out all of the examples today using [REPL.IT](https://repl.it/), an online sandbox for testing out JavaScript.

 *The In-browser JavaScript Console*

 JavaScript is the language of the modern web browser.
 Modern web browsers have JavaScript consoles built that we can explore the basics of the language with.
 Open up our browser, navigate to a page, and open the browser JavaScript console and do some basic coding to show some of the principles.
 If you are using Chrome or Firefox, there are integrated JavaScript consoles that allow you to input and explore JavaScript.
 Use **CTRL+SHIFT+K** (Windows)/**CMD+OPTION+K** (Mac) for Firefox, and **CTRL+SHIFT+J** (Windows)/**CMD+OPTION+J** (Mac) for Chrome.
 In the following steps we will introduce some concepts, try them using the console, and look for how the concepts manifest in our web map code.